 Common topics and model responses for IELTS speaking part 1.

-In part one of the speaking test you will be asked questions on about 3 different topics.
+In part one of the speaking test, you will be asked questions on 3 different topics.
 There could be up to 12 questions.
 It lasts about 4 to 5 minutes.

-The topics are pretty general and the aim of this part of the test is to get you to speak in a natural way without hesitation.
+The topics are pretty general and are mainly about you.
+The aim of this part of the test is to get you to speak in a natural way without hesitation.
 If you are memorising answers or scripts, the examiner will notice that and you could lose points.
 Make sure you speak naturally.

 Here are some common topics that could come up.

 Using Fillers and Discourse markers.

 When we speak we often use words called “Fillers” such as:

 - Let me see / you know / well / yeah..

 Do not over use fillers because it will cause problems with your fluency score in the exam.

 “You know” is very common when native speakers are talking, It is casual and informal and most people don’t realise they are saying it.
 It sounds like “ya know” …but do not overuse this, certainly do not use this in writing.